Publicaciones

 Smartphone Use Affects Spatio-TemporalGait Parameters but Not Gait Symmetry inYoung Adults Walking Outdoors

-Martín Suárez, María Casablanca, Melisa Frisoli, Pablo Luciano Querubín Pereyra, Juan Grigolatto, Daniel Zapata, Paola Catalfamo Formento Publicado: Junio, 2025 Abstract Introduction.
+Martín Suárez, María Casablanca, Melisa Frisoli, Pablo Luciano Querubín Pereyra, Juan Grigolatto, Daniel Zapata, Paola Catalfamo Formento Abstract Introduction.
 Smartphones have become essential tools in daily life.
 Research has shown that some spatio-temporal parameters of gait are affected when using smartphones.
-However, most of the research has been conducted indoors, in controlled environments. […]
+However, most of the research has been conducted indoors, in controlled environments.
+Objective.
+To study […]

 Smartphone Use Affects Spatio-TemporalGait Parameters but Not Gait Symmetry inYoung Adults Walking Outdoors Read More »